mssola/terraform/README.md

 # salt-run state.orchestrate orch.kubernetes
 ```

+Notes:

+* the certificate generated for the API server includes the list of IPs
+automatically detected by `certs.sh` script.
+However, this is not enough
+in some cases when the API server will be accessed some other IP
+(for example, when the server is behind a NAT or when it is accessed
+though a _floating IP_ in a _OpenStack_ cluster).
+In those cases, you should
+specify that IP in the environment variable, `EXTRA_API_SRV_IP`, before
+invoking the `certs.sh` script.

 ## Using the cluster

 The Kubernetes _api-server_ is publicly available.
 It can be reached on port `8080`